danielaparker/jsoncons/acknowledgements.md

 and [Rodrigo Broggi](https://github.com/rbroggi) for providing feedback and helpful suggestions regarding the `json_type_traits` convenience macros.

-- [dvzubarev](https://github.com/dvzubarev) for contributing suggestions for improving the `ser_traits` implementation.
+- [dvzubarev](https://github.com/dvzubarev) for contributing suggestions for improving the `encode_traits` implementation.

 - [David Korczynski](https://github.com/DavidKorczynski) for integrating jsoncons into OSS-fuzz and contributing fuzzers